pixie.codes logo pixie.codes

 Experiential and event operators

-Best when speed matters and the QR needs to feel native to the event system instead of like a commodity add-on.
+Best when speed matters and the QR needs to feel native to the event system instead of generic or tacked on.

 Bridge To GS1